FAQ Animation

 I've been asked many times over the decades whether I wanted to do something of this sort.
 My answer has always been, No. I could see no hook into it.
 I was not interested in doing something just because I could.
 I was definitely not interested in nostalgia.
 Two years ago I was asked again by Glenn Max, musical director of London's Southbank Centre.
 I felt that any further refusal could be seen by myself as cowardice.
 His parting words to me were, "Bring me the head of Ubu Roi."

 So the first issue became, What am I going to bring to the play that's worth the effort?
 That was relatively simple.
 The reason I took the name for my band in 1975 was that I saw a connection between Jarry's anti-naturalistic production methods and the role of abstract sound in rock music.
 That's where I started.
 Then I read thru the play again after 30 years and noted that really much of it was disposable or nostalgia-inducing.
 I condensed the story to the parts I thought were interesting and were compliant to what I wanted to accomplish.
 In a few scenes I expounded on where Jarry was heading and took minor liberties.
 In at least one case Jarry made an especially prescient point that I expanded.
 And I concentrated on Mère and Père Ubu.
 Then I began to work on the music.
 I was determined that the sound - whether it be musical, audio, dialog, human voice, recording studio acoustic, etc - should be approached and accomplished strictly in line with Jarry's theatrical ideas.
 I was determined that the play's story be relayed through the narrative qualities of sound itself as much as possible.
 All sound, every moment, has been carefully crafted for theatrical impact.
-The whole project has taken 2 solid years to complete - the album, the theatrical production and the radio play.
+The whole project has taken two solid years to complete - the album, the theatrical production and the radio play.
 All decisions were only made after first determining what would be most compliant with Jarry's wishes or method.

-"Long Live Père Ubu!" and the radio-drama "Bring Me The Head Of Ubu Roi," is probably your most theatrical work ever.
+"Long Live Père Ubu!" and the radio-drama Bring Me The Head Of Ubu Roi, are probably your most theatrical work ever.
 What were the difficulties in the creative process?

-The main "difficulty" was simply committing to a process that was alien and new.
+The main 'difficulty' was simply committing to a process that was alien and new.
 First, there was the methodology for this particular project.
-This is described in the UK press release.
+This is described in the UK press release .
 As bizarre as the story seems, I suggest that it is only slightly exaggerated.
 The next difficulty was assembling the disparate pieces parts, bringing them into a cohesive and integrated whole that could be fixed into a demanding acoustical frame.
 Finally, a certain amount of will power was required to stay an uncomfortable course.
 There are two distinguishing features of Pere Ubu albums through the decades.
 One is that we depend on personal charm as a counterweight to the band's noire tendencies and the other is that there is always a point of redemption.
 In this project, there is no personal charm and there is no redemption.
 As well the process itself was very methodical and detailed.
 As I noted, there is not one moment in its entirety, and various facets, that is not carefully crafted.
 This is not our usual method.
 We make room in all our other work and methodologies for chance, accident and circumstance.
 Not so with this.
 In LLPU there is no chance or accident.
 There is no serendipity.
 There is only cold calculation involving the mathematics and geometry of sound and expression, the point of which is to tell a certain kind of story according to the designs of a Frenchman who's been dead for more than a hundred years.

 How did you met Sarah Jane Morris?
 How did you decide that she would be perfect for the role of Mère Ubu?